 If you have corals and are dosing then im pretty sure you will have sufficient lighting for your first clam.
 If you are reading this in preparation for your first clam then you are going to need a good-quality, High-PAR light.

 Although not as popular now since the mass addition of LED lights to the hobby, Compact Fluorescent lights will not cut it I’m afraid.
-Even some of the cheap LED lights will not have the PAR requirements to supply enough light radiation to keep your clam fed.
+Even some of the cheap LED lights will not have the PAR requirements to supply enough light energy to keep your clam fed.

 For a really great in-depth look at many of the awesome LED lights available today I recommend you check out my article:

 As you progress in your hobby you will begin to understand, if you don’t already, that lighting is one of the areas that will make or break a successful coral reef aquarium.

 The Tridacna Maxima and Crocea clams require the highest intensity light source and they even require being placed up on the rock to mimic their natural shallow water lagoon habitat.
 Their coloration, price tag, high tolerance for water stability and first-class lighting requirement make them recommended only for the seasoned, well-experienced hobbyist.

 I would not advise purchasing a $200-$400 clam if you only have a $100-$300 lighting system!